aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 ### Outputs

 These are what the function exists to do.
-Creating the output is the implicit `why` for any given function.
+Creating the output is the implicit <span style="color: red">why</span> for any given function.
 Outputs may be physical, or logical. **Each function requires at least one documented Output.** They may be the same as the inputs but with a modified state, such as in the case of “wiping the counters” which has input “dirty counters” and outputs “clean counters”.
 Outputs of one function may serve as inputs or controls of other functions, or they may circle around and feed back into the function itself, such as in the case of a Cruise Control Mechanism.

 Examples: